Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Introduction

 \textbf{Long-run average control}: We show that when the fluid model is stable without any intervention (i.e., under the maximum return probability) a fixed return probability, which we refer to as the \emph{equilibrium policy}, minimizes its long-run average cost.
 In equilibrium the queue is empty and the optimal return probability balances the cost of intervention versus cost of return incurred in equilibrium.
 This, however, ignores any holding costs incurred starting from an initial condition far from the equilibrium.

 \textbf{Bias-optimal transient control}: To minimize the transient cost incurred before reaching the equilibrium, we propose and study a fluid control problem that seeks \emph{bias-optimality}, i.e., minimizes the cost difference with that of the equilibrium policy over an infinite horizon.
 We show that the infinite-horizon problem is well-defined and is equivalent to a finite-horizon problem that is easier to analyze.
 We then characterize the structure of the optimal transient policy by exploiting Pontryagin's Minimum Principle.
-In particular, we show that for states where the queue is non-empty, the optimal policy \emph{under a general convex intervention cost} is characterized by a set of straight contour lines in the state space.
+In particular, we show that for states where the queue is non-empty, the optimal policy \emph{under a general convex intervention cost} is characterized by a set of contour lines in the state-space.
 Points on each line are equivalent with respect to a certain measure of congestion comprised of the number of customers currently in the system, as well as a discounted count of those waiting to return.
-When the cost is piecewise linear with $k$ pieces, $k$ lines ``fan out" in the state space, dividing it into regions with the same optimal probability of return.
-This simple structure is practically appealing since it motivates the design of ``surge protocols" whereby different levels of the post-service intervention are offered depending on the congestion level of the system.
-We further discuss and illustrate the relevance of our results to systems with time-varying arrivals both analytically and numerically.
+When the cost is piecewise-linear with $k$ pieces, $k$ lines ``fan out" in the state-space, dividing it into $k+1$ regions with the same optimal probability of return.
+This simple \emph{switching control} structure is practically appealing as it motivates the design of ``surge protocols" whereby different levels of the post-service intervention are offered depending on the congestion level of the system.
+Under the switching control, the fluid dynamics are governed by a system of differential equations with right-hand-side discontinuity, which could exhibit complex dynamics and have multiple solutions.
+We show that the fluid model has a unique solution under such discontinuous dynamics.
+This is an important step toward formally justifying the fluid models; see also the discussion in Section \ref{sec:conc}.
+We further illustrate that a similar structure is optimal when the queue is empty but a ``large" number of customers are waiting to return, except that the contour linear (or boundaries in the case of piecewise linear costs) are nonlinear.
+Finally, we discuss and illustrate the relevance of our results to systems with time-varying arrivals.